Gamesaw-Drew/LOTA-Classic/README.md

 # This Project is now Defunct
 ## The recreation of this project in Unity can be downloaded at https://gamesaw-drew.github.io/LegendOfTheAMD/
-## It may become open source in the future
+## The Unity verison is now OPEN SOURCE!
+It can be found at https://github.com/Gamesaw-Drew/LOTA-Unity/
 # Legend of the AMD
 ----
 ## Backstory: